Skip to navigationSkip to content

 March 24th 2020

-The Guide to Buying Your First Artificial Turf Field
+The Guide to Building Your First Artificial Turf Field

 So, what’s next?
 How do you get started?

 • Fundraising: To move forward, you’ll need the necessary funds to launch your project.
-You can raise funds through a variety of avenues like your booster club, alumni, grants, advertising, or partnerships.
-Did you know you can even finance your field?
-Ask your FieldTurf expert.
+You can raise funds through various avenues like your booster club, alumni, grants, advertising, or partnerships.
+Did you know you can even finance your field with our Tarkett Sports Financial program?

 • Find your FieldTurf Expert: We have a team of leading experts to guide you through the process.
 Find your expert here.